TiagoGrosso/instagram-graph-api-lib/README.md

 ### Page ID

-All the request to a page will require the use of a Page ID.
+All the requests to a page will require the use of a Page ID.
 To find out what the ID of a page is, you can:

 -   [Directly make a call to the API](https://developers.facebook.com/docs/instagram-api/guides/business-discovery)
 -   Use one of the many websites that will make that call for you (look for `Instagram Page ID` on a search engine)